 Virtual has become the new normal after the adversity of Covid-19 and has challenged several orthodoxies associated with the workforce, workplace, pace, and service delivery in the public sector.

 See how few of the existing governments are setting up the right precedents for governments across the world.
-Some of the drastic changes that pandemic accelerated transformation requires in this day are-
+Some of the drastic changes that pandemic accelerated transformation requires include:

 Line-of-sight supervision is no longer a mandate given the concept of a remote workplace.
 Zoom and MS Teams have replaced usual conference meetings in offices.
 Remote work and remote learning have pushed the boundaries of IT infrastructure.
 There are new operating protocols for better collaboration and adaptation to the new normal.